martinarrieta/vagrant-ndbcluster/README.md

 ==================

-This is a vagrant file to create a 3 nodes NDB cluster
+This is a [Vagrant](http://www.vagrantup.com/) file that create a 3 nodes NDB cluster

 Nodes
 =====